 Behavioral health provider billing

 Billable behavioral health services are reimbursed fee-for-service.
-Standard Behavioral Health fees are listed on our Fee schedules page (login required).

-Behavioral health practitioner credentialing requirements
+Behavioral health practitioner requirements

 Limited license practitioners